brlkid/Spotify-Communicator-for-NVDA/readme.md

 NVDA+t: This will read the name of the currently playing Spotify track.

 note: the addon will inform the user if the Spotify app is not detected.
 If this is the case, one must start the Spotify app, then either press NVDA+CTRL+f3 or restart NVDA to allow the addon to reload the detection of Spotify.
+note: If linking is successful, but there is no song playing, either Spotify or Spotify premium (according to your subscription level) will be announced.
+In future versions, this should be fixed, however for now that indicates that no song or media is playing.